The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 Search Engine Optimization (SEO) is the process of improving a website’s visibility on search engines like Google, Bing, and Yahoo to attract more organic (non-paid) traffic.
 It involves optimizing many elements of a website, including content, keywords, metadata, images, and overall site structure, to make it more relevant and appealing to search engine algorithms.

-What do Glow Up do on SEO?
+What does Glow Up do on SEO?

-Step Eight: Site Launch and Next Steps!
+Step Nine: Site Launch and Next Steps!